 - Priming: Are there moments where we can prepare our customers to buy by influencing their sensory environment or mood?

-Want to hear more?
-Click here to check out Episode 15 of our podcast "Everybody Hates Your Brand" where we dive deeper into these psychological principles, and share more of what we love about the IKEA brand.
+- Click here to check out Episode 15 of the podcast "Everybody Hates Your Brand" where we dive deeper into these psychological principles, and share more of what we love about the IKEA brand.

 The science of experience design, in your inbox.